The Naturopathic College will be offering domestic students fees free study from 2018, in accordance with government policy.

 Eligibility criteria and terms and conditions will apply.

-For more information on the fees free offer and how you can step up in to 2018 with Aspire2 Trades, call us today on 0800 759 0218 or enquire on the form below.
+For more information on the fees free offer and how you can step up in to 2018 with The Naturopathic College, call us today on 0800 759 0218.

 Eligibility criteria and terms and conditions will apply.
 This offer is subject to funding confirmation from the Tertiary Education Commission (TEC) and any other additional Government terms or conditions.

 From 1 January 2018, the first year of tertiary education will be fees free for eligible learners.